Waste Prevention World

 Some other definitions related to specific materials are available in the glossary page for environmentally preferable purchasing.

-Medical Waste—In general, medical waste is waste which is generated or produced as a result of diagnosis, treatment, or immunization of human beings or animals, is biohazardous according to Section 117635 of the California Health and Safety Code, is generated by biohazardous research, is generated by the production or testing of biologicals including serums, vaccines, antigens, and anti-toxins, or is considered to be sharps waste.
-For a more complete definition, see Section 117690 of the California Health and Safety Code or consult the Medical Waste Management Program of the California Department of Health Services.
+Medical Waste--In general, medical waste is waste which is generated or produced as a result of diagnosis, treatment, or immunization of human beings or animals, is biohazardous according to Section 117635 of the California Health and Safety Code, is generated by biohazardous research, is generated by the production or testing of biologicals including serums, vaccines, antigens, and anti-toxins, or is considered to be sharps waste.
+For a more complete definition, see Section 117690 of the California Health and Safety Code.
 You may also want to visit our page on health care waste at home.

 Recycling is not waste prevention because only waste can be recycled.
 One must generate waste in order to recycle the waste.
 Therefore, if you are recycling, you have already generate waste.
 Although recycling is a very good thing, ideally it would be better to not generate any waste.